gliptak/lecture-source-py/source/rst/optgrowth.rst

 In other words, the current state :math:`y_t` provides a sufficient statistic for the history in terms of making an optimal decision today.

-This is quite intuitive but if you wish you can find proofs in texts such as :cite:`StokeyLucas1989` (section 4.1).
+This is quite intuitive, but if you wish you can find proofs in texts such as :cite:`StokeyLucas1989` (section 4.1).

 Hereafter we focus on finding the best Markov policy.